 Mount Scopus-Stand Up Kitchen Garden Partnership

 In 2013 Stand Up launched an exciting new partnership with the Mount Scopus College Kitchen Garden program.
-On Wednesdays, Years 4, 5 and 6 students prepare nutritious and tasty meals from the Scopus Kitchen Garden and each week a portion of the food that is prepared by the students goes to Stand Up’s Women’s group (and sometimes the leftovers, to our Thursday afternoon Homework Club!)
-Mount Scopus students learns about Sudanese culture, the issue of refugees and asylum seekers and a little about the issue of food security and scarcity.
-On Thursdays, our Sudanese women and homework students get to sample the food prepared for them (often food they have not tasted before) and learn about nutrition.
+On Wednesdays, Years 4, 5 and 6 students prepare nutritious and tasty meals from the Scopus Kitchen Garden and each week a portion of the food that is prepared by the students goes to Stand Up’s Women’s group.
+Mount Scopus students learn about Sudanese culture, the issue of refugees and asylum seekers and a little about the issue of food security and scarcity.
+On Thursdays, our Sudanese women get to sample the food prepared for them (often food they have not tasted before) and learn about nutrition.